manifoldailearning/mlops-with-aws-datascientists/Section-4-Getting-Started-with-AWS/README.md

 # Activity 3 : Versioning hands On

 - Follow the steps as above to create S3 bucket, and practice versioning
+- Upload the same file (without versioning enabled) : It will overwrite
+- Perform Version enablement & upload again
+- delete the new version to get the previous version of file

 ---